 Improve the visual appeal

 Before the site may capture the heart of the users, it must catch their eyes first.
-Such stance is the very reason why the site’s visual appeal must be emphasized.
+Such a stance is the very reason why the site’s visual appeal must be emphasized.
 A person processes visuals 50x faster compared to text, which also means a user only needs at least 5 seconds to judge the site.
 Thus, putting more visual elements – the hook – would do the trick.

 While at it also, do not forget that first impressions matter.
 If the site has an overall look and feel that is relatable enough for them, they will instantly like the website.
-Hence, striking a balance between the visual appeal and quality content is important.
-Visual appeal shall support the site’s usability.
+Hence, striking a balance between visual appeal and quality content is important.
+The visual appeal shall support the site’s usability.

 This may explain why the minimalist web design is considered the most effective right now.

 Speaking of usability, the design must be simple and clear for it to convert.
 If it is not clear enough, it won’t be as functional as you want it to be.
-The layout and design must not only be attractive, but convey the right message.
+The layout and design must not only be attractive but convey the right message.

-The persuasiveness of design is also based on the clarity of message.
+The persuasiveness of design is also based on the clarity of the message.
 It must be stated directly and succinctly.
 The thing is the visual should direct the users to the textual message.
 In this way, they would find the information they need as quickly as possible.

 Put simply, a clear web design helps the users ascertain what the brand and business is all about, the product and service offerings, and how these can be useful to them as consumers.

-User-friendliness of the design is textbook.
+The user-friendliness of the design is textbook.
 Again, visual and usability should exist side by side.
 A stunning website is a crowd drawer but its unusability can easily turn them off and away too.

 To be persuasive, therefore, the design must allow the users to find the information they are looking for in a few steps or clicks.
 Guide them throughout their journey until they are able to complete it.